deeedob/thesis/content/21_foundation_clap.md

 CLAP, a single exported symbol is the foundation from which the entire plugin functionality extends: the `clap_plugin_entry` type.
 This must be made available by the DSO and is the only exported symbol.

+> Note: We will use the term *CLAP* to refer to the DSO that houses the plugin
+> implementation of the clap interface.
+This is a common phrase in the CLAP
+> community.

 ```cpp
 // <clap/entry.h>